dawu76/investment-research-notes/robotwealth/week-04/notes-webinar-0628.md

 Stink-bids
 - This is a bid well below current market prices, where you're providing liquidity to anyone who wants to get out at any price, e.g. during forced liquidations.
 So you're trying to take advantage of these forced sellers.
 - Example: $IVT, an "mortage REIT".
 They layered orders starting at 25% below the current price based on an educated guess that there could be forced selling down there.
-The reason is that a few of the larger REIT EPTs had stricter mandate criteria, and during the 2020 Covid crash, $IVT fell out of the mandate criteria.
+The reason is that a few of the larger REIT EPTs had stricter mandate criteria, and during the 2020 Covid crash, $IVT fell out of the mandate criteria because its value decreased by a certain amount.
 So during the forced selling, a few of the stink-bids for $IVT were executed.
+- How to find eligible stocks for these bids?
+Look for sectors where this could happen based on news, fundamentals, rumors.
+Look for stocks that have had this occur in the past - e.g. sharp downward moves followed by slow rebounds.

+Cross-exchange arbitrage
+- Normally untenable strategies can actually work in times of stress as bid-ask spreads go way up.
+E.g. taking advantage of spreads in similar index futures on different exchanges.
+- This is like a form of a pairs trade, which bets on mean reversion: evaluate a spread that puts equal volatility weight on each leg of the pairs, buy the spread when it goes below a certain threshold, sell it when it goes above a certain threshold.

 ---